 In The Netherlands, Monika contributed to the development of, and provided Witness and Victims Support and Protection services with the United Nations at the War Crimes Tribunal for the former Yugoslavia.

-During 2006 – 2010, and again since 2018, Monika has worked in the VU College of Health & Biomedicine as a Lecturer in Psychology.
+During 2006 – 2010, and again since 2018, Monika has worked in the VU College of Sport, Health & Engineering as a Lecturer in Psychology.
 For nine years, in addition to teaching, she held the role of Chair of postgraduate counselling programs.